Contents

 Advanced Placement (AP)

 Southeastern University awards college credit to students who participated in the Advanced Placement program in high school.
 Students receive college credit based on credit recommendations of the Florida Articulation Coordinating Committee.
 Most courses with a score of three, four or five earn three college credits.
 No grade or quality points are assigned for awarded credit.
 Applicants must submit official AP scores directly from The College Board to Southeastern University for evaluation.
 Transcripts received from the student will not be considered official.
-A maximum of 45 semester hours of credit may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that are approved by the Registrar.
+A maximum of 90 semester hours of credit toward a Bachelor’s degree and 45 semester hours of credit toward an Associate’s degree may be earned through any combination of the following: AP, CLEP, IB, Military, Credit by Assessment, Credit by Examination or Specialized Training/Certification that the Registrar approves.

 College Level Examination Program (CLEP)